 The Vertical Auto Profile (VAP) is an advanced lipid test that is more accurate than the routine cholesterol screen.
 It was developed by Atherotech, Inc., a cardio-diagnostic company, and offers patients a more useful diagnostic test to assess cholesterol levels and risk for heart disease than routine screenings.
 The VAP includes 15 separate components of blood cholesterol rather than the usual four included in the standard cholesterol work up.

 Why delve so deeply into your cholesterol profile?
 Two words: early prevention and treatment.
 The VAP identifies more lipid abnormalities (the #1 risk factor of heart disease) than the standard version.
 And according to Atherotech, it's the only cholesterol test that identifies markers for metabolic syndrome, a precursor for diabetes.
 Early and accurate diagnosis helps reduce risks of both heart disease and diabetes.

+The VAP routinely reports all three lipoprotein parameters the American Diabetes Association and the American College of Cardiology consider necessary, based on expert consensus guidelines.
 Forbes included the VAP test in their list of "Ten Ways to Live Longer" and it was named one of "Five Tests Worth Paying For" by the Wall Street Journal.

+Routine blood cholesterol screenings only measure overall levels of the "good" HDL cholesterol (high density lipoproteins), the "bad" LDL cholesterol (low density lipoproteins), and triglycerides.
 The VAP is more sensitive in that it identifies more than 90 percent of people at risk for cardiovascular disease, compared to 40 percent for routine cholesterol screenings.

 In addition to the standard four measures, the VAP includes the following subclasses: